apache/incubator-kie-kogito-examples/trusty-demonstration/README.md

 This is a demonstration of the trusty AI tracing capabilities.

+## Requirements

+- docker version > 19.03.12
+- minikube version  > 1.11.0
+- java version > 1.9
+- maven version > 3.6.3
+- kubernetes version > 1.18

+Note: also previous versions of `docker`, `minikube` and `kubernetes`  might work, but they were not tested.

 ## Build your kogito runtime application

 In this example, we will use the `dmn-tracing-quarkus` application that you can find in the root of this repository.
 This kogito application is using the `tracing-addon` so to export the tracing information that will be used by the trusty and explainability services for further analysis.